irazasyed/laravel-identicon/README.md

 ## Usage

-This Package adds Laravel Support to [Identicon][1] PHP Library.
+This Package adds Laravel Support to [Identicon][link-identicon] PHP Library.
 It simply extends the library as well as optimized for usage with Laravel.
-So all the methods listed [here][1] are available and will work seamlessly.
+So all the methods listed [here][link-identicon] are available and will work seamlessly.

 ### Example Methods